 The Yahoos love their fearless, dressed down techie leader, but he only lasted 17 months in the CEO slot, blowing a generous buyout offer from Microsoft and bobbling a potential partnership with Google.
 As it turns out, Yang isn't a bad leader, but he may be a bad businessman.

-For more great lists, take a look at the links on the next page.
+For more great lists, take a look at the links below.